antoni909/wishlist/README.md

     - [ ] READ: [ relavent endpoint resources to be queried ](https://unsplash.com/documentation#search-photos)

 - PHASE 2 REQUIREMENTS: Plan Unsplash API integration
-    - remove photo url field from WishList form
+    - [x] remove photo url field from WishList form
+      - [ ] fetch RELAVENT image from Unslash API
           - using only destination/location fields
-      - fetch RELAVENT image from Unslash API
-      - use that as the rendered cards image
+      - [ ] use that as the rendered cards image`